 These cats start clawing at their mouths and cheeks, sometimes severely harming themselves.
 “It looked like she was gagging or something was stuck in her teeth,” said one owner.
 “Then I came home later to find blood everywhere.”
 It is incredibly distressing both for cats and for their owners.
 Vets researching this behaviour call this Feline Orofacial Pain Syndrome or FOPS (Rusbridge et al., 2010).

-There are four vets who specialise in FOPS -Clare Rusbridge of the Stone Lion Veterinary Centre, 41 High St, Wimbledon village, London SW19 5AU ( www.veterinary-neurologist.co.uk): Sarah Heath of Behavioural Referrals, 11 Cotebrook Drive, Upton, Chester CH2 1RA: and Professor Danielle Gunn-Moore of the Easter Bush Veterinary Centre, Roslin, Midlothian, Scotland, EH25 9RG (www.felineclinic.org) and dental expert Norman Johnston of Dentalvets in Scotland (www.dentalvets.co.uk).
+There are four vets who specialise in FOPS -Clare Rusbridge of the Stone Lion Veterinary Centre, ( www.veterinary-neurologist.co.uk): Sarah Heath of Behavioural Referrals, (https://behaviouralreferrals.co.uk ): and Professor Danielle Gunn-Moore of the Royal Dick School of Veterinary Studies, Edinburh University, (https://www.ed.ac.uk/vet) and dental expert Norman Johnston of Dentalvets in Scotland (www.dentalvets.co.uk).
 I recommend asking your vet to refer the cat to these specialists as soon as possible.
 There is a information sheet here from Clare Rusbridge which would be useful for your vet.

 A diagnosis of “self mutilation” does not explain the cause: it merely describes the symptoms.
 Feline Orofacial Pain Syndrome is the term that links the behaviour to its probable cause.
 Read this carefully if you have a cat with this troubling problem.
 Some cats lick in an exaggerated way or claw at their mouths or inside their mouths till they bleed.
 Some will pull the skin and fur off the whole of the side of the face or rip their tongues.

-When a cat starts clawing at its mouth, the most obvious explanation is oral or dental pain.
-Therefore this is the first possibility, which must considered.
+When a cat starts clawing at its mouth, the most obvious explanation is either there is something stuck in the mouth of the cat is experiencing oral or dental pain.
+Therefore these are the first possibilities, which must be considered.
 However, in some cases repeated dental examinations and removal of some or many teeth may not stop the behaviour and bad dental work may provoke it.
 So a specialist dental vet is a must if dental work is to be done.

 The syndrome was first mentioned in 1994 (Roche, 1994) and I wrote about it in my then Daily Telegraph column a few years later.
 It seems there are episodes of this behaviour, separated in time sometimes by years; or for some cats the behaviour is continuous.
 It may start in kittenhood at teething or vaccination time.
 Adult sufferers are more common than kittens.

 The mysterious face clawing behaviour seems to occur mostly in Burmese, crossbred Burmese, and breeds with Burmese ancestry such as Burmillas and Tonkineses.
-It is probably an inherited disorder.
+It is probably an inherited susceptiblity.

 You will need to make sure the vet investigates thoroughly, particularly the question of facial pain.
 Read Clare Rusbridge’s information sheet at www.icatcare.org which you can find from the search button.
 The case of Pepper (below) shows that vets, unfamiliar with the problem, may fail to give a proper dental and mouth examination under anaesthesia.
 This is essential.
 A specialist dental vet should be involved (see no 5) if dental work is required.